-Prerequisites: Satisfactory score on the English skills assessment; or a grade of "C" or better in ENG 095.
+Prerequisites: Satisfactory score on the English skills assessment.
 Reading Proficiency.

 ENG 101A - College Composition I with Writing Skills Review

 Description: Composing expository and argumentative essays for specific audiences.
 Emphasis on the processes of writing, reading and critical thinking.
 Introduction to research and documentation.
 Development of active reading skills.
 Intensive review of essay form and conventions of standard written English.